sapcc/docker-image-patcher/README.md

 `--git` and `--patch` can be used multiple times.
 The order in which they are supplied matters, as this is also the order the patches are applied in.

+When an image lacks the `git` or `patch` executable, the flag `--use-copy-to-apply` can be used to copy over the whole files referenced in the (generated) diffs.
+Using a `COPY` command in the `Dockerfile`, patching an image with this flag does not rely on any binary in the image.
+If multiple patches from multiple repositories reference the same target file, the last one wins.
+When used together with `--patch`, it's assumed that the files can be found relative to the current working directory.

 Other convenience functions include running commands inside the image via `-c / --run-before` or `--run-after` and copying files or directories into the image via `--copy`.